mllam/neural-lam/README.md

 and where it stores its derived data is up to the implementation of the datastore.

-In general the folder structure assumed in Neural-LAM is follows (we will assume you placed `config.yaml` in a folder called `data`):
+In general the folder structure assumed in Neural-LAM is as follows (we will assume you placed `config.yaml` in a folder called `data`):

 ```